dannyt28/Calculator-Program/README.md

 <ul>
   <li>
     <p>
-      <b>The 7 functions/operator switch cases are written such as multipulcation, divison, subtraction.
-Furthermore, switch case 'h' displays the available options, 'c' will clear the screen, and 'Q' will exit the program. </b>
+      <b>Power and Factorial operator was written here.
+For factorial, the user is asked to enter a number once and the if statement on lines 225-229 are for the user interacting with the program. </b>
     </p>
   </li>
 </ul>